Admission to the Master Archaeology programme, or equivalent;

-The Roman conquest ushered in major changes in society, technology and organisational complexity as well as altering the nature of people’s relationship with material culture.
-In this course we examine the life cycle of artefacts, ranging from extraction to final discard.
+The Roman conquest ushered in major changes in society, technology and organisational complexity, also altering the nature of people’s relationship with landscapes and material culture.

-This course is open to both MA and RMA-students, but their assessments are different.
-MA-students will do group assignments, whereas RMA-students will do their assignments individually.
+This course is open to both MA and RMA students, but their assessments are different.
+MA students will do group assignments, whereas RMA students will do their assignments – both orally and in writing – individually.

 After completing this course, the student:

-will be familiar with significant sites and materials;
+Will be familiar with the significant landscapes, sites and material culture;

 Mode of instruction